davidjhoey/plantphylo/README.md

 ```
 Then run the output file through IQ-TREE.
 IQ-TREE is the biggest bottleneck so curate sequences carefully before this.
 Ensure all sequences desired are included before this step as the other steps can be quite fast & trivial once correctly installed.
 -T command controls how many CPU cores iqtree uses (my laptop has 8, I usually use 6).
+If unsure, run -T AUTO.
+Sometimes it shouts at you for running short alignments with too many cores, AUTO tests the optimum number of threads.
 ```
 iqtree -s output_trim.fasta -st AA -m TEST -bb 10000 -nm 10000 -alrt 10000 -T 6
 ```